The LibreMesh configuration is done by /etc/config/lime-* files, following this scheme:

 config generic_uci_config uhttpd_https

-list uci_set 'uhttpd.main.redirect_https=0' # disable automatic redirect from http to httpS web interface, decided in order to decrease the CPU usage by shared-state and ubus-lime-metrics
+list uci_set 'uhttpd.main.redirect_https=0' # Disable automatic redirect from http to httpS web interface, decided to decrease the CPU usage by shared-state and ubus-lime-metrics

 #########################################################

-### WiFi interface specific options ( override defaults options )
+### WiFi interface specific options (edit lime-node or lime-MAC) override defaults wifi options

 list modes 'ieee80211s'